sidebar hamburger menu

 After the live patches were applied, there are no kernel-related CVEs:

-How use OpenSCAP with KernelCare
+How to use OpenSCAP with KernelCare

 OpenSCAP is an open source vulnerability scanner and compliance tool and it can be used to scan a system protected by KernelCare Enterprise.
 The following commands show how to use OpenSCAP to produce a vulnerability report for a system.